ishmilan2/ishmilan.github.io/en/blog/_posts/15-09-23-how-to-install-youtrack-6.5-on-ubuntu-14.04.md

 * YouTrack integrated with Gmail.
 * YouTrack integrated with OpenLDAP.

-## Prerrequisites
+## Prerequisites

 For this tutorial you need:

 * A server running Ubuntu 14.04.
 * A user who is not `root` and that has privileges `sudo`.

-## Step 1 - Installing Java Runtime Environment (JRE)
+## Step 1 – Installing Java Runtime Environment (JRE)

-YouTrack has been developed in Java and therefore it is necessesary to install Java Runtime Environment.
+YouTrack has been developed in Java and therefore it is necessary to install Java Runtime Environment.

 Begin by updating your local packages cache and then installing `openjdk-7-jre`.